- APS Landing Page

 Depending on the circumstances, you may: (a) be warned; (b) be required to resubmit work or retake an exam under specified conditions and with a possible grade penalty; (c) have your grade adjusted for the assignment; or (d) have your grade adjusted in the course, including assignment of an "F" at the discretion of the faculty.
 If the course grade is adjusted, it is not subject to Grade Forgiveness.

 You may appeal an instructor's action to the Grade Appeal and Academic Grievance Committee (see the Grade Appeal policy webpage).
 Your appeal of an instructor's academic sanction is governed by the "Grade Appeal and Academic Grievance Document."

 Depending upon the severity of the offense or the number of offenses, the instructor may directly refer the instance of academic dishonesty to the DSCRR to determine if further action is necessary.
 (In any instance of academic dishonesty, however, whereby an academic sanction is imposed, the instructor will file an "Academic Dishonesty Incident Report."
 See three paragraphs above.)
 At the discretion of the DSCRR, administrative sanctions such as warning, probation, suspension, or expulsion may be imposed.
 As prescribed in Executive Order 1098, Article V - Sanctions (E. Record of Discipline), "A record of disciplinary probation or suspension is entered on a student's transcript, with its beginning and end date, for the duration of the sanction.
 A record of expulsion or suspension for one academic year or more shall note the effective date of discipline and remains on the transcript permanently, without exception.
 A record of withdrawal in lieu of suspension or expulsion with pending misconduct investigation or disciplinary proceeding remains on the transcript permanently, without exception.
 These requirements shall not be waived in connection with any resolution agreement.
-(If an appeal to the Grade Appeal and Academic Grievance Committee regarding an academic sanction imposed by the instructor is pending, action by the Student Disciplinary Officer will be postponed until after the adjudication of the appeal.)
+(If an appeal to the Grade Appeal and Academic Grievance Committee regarding an academic sanction imposed by the instructor is pending, action by the Student Conduct Administrator will be postponed until after the adjudication of the appeal.)